weizhiao/dlopen-rs/README.md

 }
 ```
 ## NOTE
-If you encounter any issues while using it or need any new features, feel free to raise an issue on GitHub.
+If you encounter any issues while using the library, feel free to raise an issue on GitHub.
+If   `dlopen-rs`   has been helpful to you, don't hesitate to give it a   `star`  . ^V^